-Our most advanced product candidates, DNL201, DNL747, DNL151, DNL343 and DNL310 are currently our only clinical stage product candidates.
-In our recently completed Phase 1b clinical trial of DNL201 in patients with Parkinson's disease, there was one SAE considered unrelated to drug, and at the high dose, there was one severe AE (headache) leading to dose reduction and one study withdrawal (headache and nausea).
-Adverse events and other side effects may result from higher dosing, repeated dosing and/or longer-term exposure to DNL201, DNL747, DNL151, DNL343 and/or DNL310 and could lead to delays and/or termination of the development of these product candidates.
+Our most advanced product candidates, DNL151 (BIIB122), DNL343 and DNL310 are currently our only clinical stage product candidates.
+In our completed Phase 1b clinical trial of former product candidate DNL201 in patients with Parkinson's disease, there was one SAE considered unrelated to drug, and at the high dose, there was one severe AE (headache) leading to dose reduction and one study withdrawal (headache and nausea).
+Adverse events and other side effects may result from higher dosing, repeated dosing and/or longer-term exposure to DNL151 (BIIB122), DNL343 and/or DNL310 and could lead to delays and/or termination of the development of these product candidates.